Subdeacon: Byzantine Rite

 The ordination to the subdiaconate is performed outside of the altar and in a context other than the Divine Liturgy.
-The reader who is to be tonsured subdeacon is presented to the bishop by two other subdeacons, who first lead him to the nave.
-There he faces east and makes a prostration before turning to make three prostrations towards the bishop, moving further west after each one.
-He is then led to stand immediately before the bishop.
+The reader who is to be tonsured subdeacon is presented to the bishop by two other subdeacons, who first lead them to the nave.
+There they face east and makes a prostration before turning to make three prostrations towards the bishop, moving further west after each one.
+They are then led to stand immediately before the bishop.
 The subdeacons present the orarion to the bishop, who blesses it.
 The ordinand then kisses the orarion and the bishop's hand, and the subdeacons vest the ordinand in the orarion.

 The bishop blesses the ordinand three times with the sign of the Cross upon his head, then lays his right hand upon the ordinand's head and prays the prayer of ordination.
 The new subdeacon kisses the bishop's right hand and makes a prostration before the bishop, after which the more senior subdeacons drape a towel over his shoulders and present him with a ewer and basin, with which he washes the bishop's hands after the usual manner.
 The bishop dries his hands and the three subdeacons receive the bishop's blessing and kiss his hands.

 The senior subdeacons return to the altar while the new subdeacon, still holding the ewer and basin, stands on the soleas, facing the icon of the Mother of God and saying particular prayers quietly.
 The Sixth Hour is completed and the Divine Liturgy continues as usual.
-The subdeacon remains on the soleas until the Cherubikon, when he and two senior subdeacons wash the bishop's hands as usual.
+The subdeacon remains on the soleas until the Cherubikon, when they and two senior subdeacons wash the bishop's hands as usual.

 At the Great Entrance, the new subdeacon joins on the very end of the procession, carrying the ewer and basin and, after the commemorations, takes the blessed water to the people so that they may bless themselves with it.

 On occasions when there is a shortage of altar servers, the newly ordained subdeacon may be required to serve at the Liturgy, in which case the taking of the blessed water to the people may be omitted, and he may be asked not to stay on the soleas but rather to assist with serving duties in the altar and at the entrances.